LevonPython/Wine-quality-ML-/deployment/README.md

 ## Repo Structure

-- `notebooks` - a folder with jupyter notebooks
+- `data` - a folder with working files for API GET/POST functionality
-- `reports` - a folder with generated reports - HTML, PDF and etc.
+- `result` - a folder with generated result - Json.
-- `src` - the main folder with actual code, very often jupyter notebooks should import functions - classes defined in this folder
+- `templates` - a folder with API structure files - html, jpg
     - `data` - a folder which contains code responsible for gathering raw data from data sources
     - `features` - a folder which contains code responsible for creating features based on raw data
     - `modeling` - a folder which contains code for running training and prediction